Project-Counter/cop5/source/11-extending/05-reserved-values-available-for-extending-reports.rst

      - TR
      - PDF

+   * - Book_Segment_Count
+     - The number of Book_Segments within a Book.
+Note that this extension MUST only be used where the number of Book_Segments is known, and MUST NOT be used where the number of Book_Segments is only being estimated.
+     - PR, DR, TR
+     - 52

    * - Country_Name
      - Name of the country according to ISO 3166-1.
 Note that the standard allows country names in different languages.
 The name is included for easier reading, for processing the reports the Country_Code should be used.
      - PR, DR, TR, IR